tytydraco/yessleep/out/I_recieved_a_CD_from_an_unknown_sender_that_had_my_full_name_and_birth_date_on_it_I_hope_I_dont_have_to_watch_anything_like_it_again_Update.md

 "Oh god.
 I'll scratch the pieces up then.
 I'm glad I'm safe.
 My parents hugged me hard when they saw me lol"

 At around 11, Alexandria went back home.
 At 4 PM, she told me her kitchen was going to be rebuilt.
-Redone too, as it might as well have been anyway.
+Redone too, as it might as well have been anyway, according to her.

 The following day, I visited her house to play video games.
 At one point, she asked me to get something from her room.
 She told me it was in her closet.
 I went up to her room to go look for it.
 As I was sifting through stuff in her closet, I found a DVD without a cover.
 It had a CD inside it.